 The first main Ingredient is Amaranth, which is naturally gluten-free and I have already detailed it above.

-The second ingredient used is the recipe is Cocoa Powder.
-I have added cocoa powder here to add to the chocolate taste as well as appeal it to my kids.
-Anything with chocolate always is a win-win with me and my kids.
+The second ingredient used in the recipe is Cocoa Powder.
+I have added cocoa powder here to add to the chocolate taste as well as appeal to my kids.
+Anything with chocolate always is a win-win for me and my kids.
 Try to use raw cacao powder or organic cocoa powder.

 The next ingredient is Dried Cranberries.
-The cranberry adds a nice crunch as well as a little bit of tart as well as sweet flavor to the bars.
-Again this is a rich source of carbs and fiber.
+The cranberry adds a nice crunch as well as a little bit of tart as well as sweet flavour to the bars.
+Again this is a rich source of carbs and fibre.

 Next is Pumpkin and Flax Seeds which are tiny seeds packed with healthy fats and nutrients.
-They are called as one of the superfoods.
-Flax Seeds are rich in dietary fiber and help in gut health.
+They are called superfoods.
+Flax Seeds are rich in dietary fibre and help in gut health.
 Regular consumption of flax and pumpkin seeds also helps in regulating blood sugar levels.
 Hence it is a good idea to add them with Dates in this recipe.

 It is best to consume these Flax Seeds in powder form rather than whole seeds.
 Pumpkin and Flax Seeds can be topped up in your salads or smoothie bowls.
 Pumpkin seeds can be either eaten raw or roasted and consumed salted or unsalted.

 Coconut Oil is used to provide the necessary binding.
 It also adds to the fat content of the recipe.
-One can use any flavorless oil if required.
+One can use any flavourless oil if required.